Georgia's Peach Education Tax Credit

 Since its inception, PEACH has already made an impact within K-12 public education across Georgia, funding a wide range of projects, including COVID-19 relief efforts, grants for teachers, and innovation grants for schools and districts.

 In fact, more than 100 schools and 16 nonprofit organizations across 37 school districts that serve 14,282 students have received direct aid through this fund for public education.
-PEACH Education Tax Credits are making a tangible difference (link to Our Impact) for public education across our state.
+PEACH Education Tax Credits are making a tangible difference for public education across our state.
 And you can make just as big an impact when you sign-up to contribute your state income tax credit.